byddha/terarria-zoom-patcher/README.md

 ## Requirements:
 Python available in PATH

+## Backup
+This script creates a `Terraria.exe.bak` for you before applying the patch.
+If somehow in the far future this doesn't work anymore, you can just delete your `Terraria.exe` and rename `Terraria.exe.bak` to `Terraria.exe`.

 ## Usage
 ### Manual
 Download `patcher.py` and run it using `python patcher.py <PATH_TO_TERRARIA_EXE>`.
 If you find it more convenient, use one of the commands below.